 And as the quality of video content improves, the need for more grunt becomes greater.
 Household demands are increasing: someone streaming an Ultra HD movie from Netflix could eat up all of a 25Mbps connection, leaving everyone else in the house staring at the buffering symbol.

 This is much of the same story with online gaming.
 Games are being developed with richer content, and most of them require you to react quickly if you want to keep up.
 There’s not much point playing an online first-person shooter game if you find you can’t move around freely, and you keep getting shot before you’ve even started.

 The analogue phone system will soon be phased out.
 So what?

-Your decision about your Internet service needs to be the same.
 Most Internet users will need a service that can deliver you a minimum of 25Mbps reliably, but you should give serious consideration to higher bandwidth plans if you feel your household’s online activities demand that.

 Find out if you can enjoy Spirit